Electrical Power Generators Information

 A generator is inversely analogous to an electric motor

-The term, electrical power generators, is primarily used to describe gensets with an integral combustion engine.
-The broader interpretation includes what can be referred to as alternative power generators which utilize renewable resources such as solar, thermal, and wind power.
+The term electrical power generators is primarily used to describe gensets with an integral combustion engine.
+The broader interpretation includes what can be referred to as alternative power generators that utilize renewable resources such as solar, thermal, and wind power.
 More information about alternative power generators can be found in the published selection guide for alternative power generators.

 Gasoline is a lightweight, volatile conventional fuel that quickly evaporates.
-Gasoline generators have a lower heat of combustion and produce less energy on volume normalized basis when compared to diesel generators.
-In most cases gasoline generators are selected over diesel gensets due to lower air pollutants and fuel availability.
+Gasoline generators have a lower heat of combustion and produce less energy on a volume normalized basis when compared to diesel generators.
+In most cases, gasoline generators are selected over diesel gensets due to lower air pollutants and fuel availability.

 Electrical power generators supply either a single or three phase AC voltage.
 This is the direct output from the alternator while voltage governors, frequency converters, and rectifiers are used to condition the output in order to supply a fixed voltage and frequency.
 The frequency of the AC voltage from the alternator is dependent on the rotational speed of the combustion engine and the number of magnetic poles.
 The following formula illustrates the relationship between the frequency, number of magnetic poles, and rotational speed of the alternator: